convince-project/AS2FM/docs/source/tutorials.rst

 Enhancing the Model with Probabilities
 `````````````````````````````````````````
 This is a very simple example and behavior of the robot.
 In real world applications the item which should be brought to another location sometimes slips out of the gripper when trying to pick it.
 Let's say this happens in 40% of the trials.
 In addition, navigation fails sometimes, let's say in 30% of the cases.
 We would like to reflect this scenario by adapting the world model in `world_probabilistic.scxml`.
-From now on we are using `main_probabilistic.scxml`, which is the same as `main.scxml` but referencing to this modified world model in line 15.
+From now on we are using `main_probabilistic.scxml`, which is the same as `main.scxml` but referencing this modified world model in line 15.

 If you want to try to come up with a solution on your own on how to modify the world model such that it's behavior is probabilistic, try to fill the gaps flagged with `TODO` (sometimes in comments, sometimes directly in the code) in the file `world_probabilistic_gaps.scxml`.
 Afterwards you can read on here and compare your solution with ours in `world_probabilistic.scxml`